Trump injured in shooting at Pennsylvania rally - Local News 8

 Trump spokesman Steven Cheung said in a statement: “President Trump thanks law enforcement and first responders for their quick action during this heinous act.
 He is fine and is being checked out at a local medical facility.
 More details will follow.”

-A senior Trump adviser in Milwaukee told CNN that the team is working to gather more information on the former president’s condition.
-The adviser was heartened by Trump’s gestures as he was led off the stage and from his SUV.
+A senior Trump adviser in Milwaukee told CNN in the immediate aftermath of the shooting that the team was working to gather more information on the former president’s condition.
+The adviser was heartened by Trump’s gestures as he was led off the stage before entering his SUV.

 “We pray he is OK,” the adviser said.